PORIFERA/STROMATOPOROIDS

 Carpomanon stellatim-sulcatum (Roemer) – Beech River Formation, Middle Silurian, Decatur Co., TN – S,1

-Dystactospongia madisonensis (Foerste) – Upper Ordovician, Jefferson Co., IN & Washington Co., KY – C,2
+Dystactospongia madisonensis (Foerste) – a rare branching sponge from the Upper Ordovician, Jefferson Co., IN & Washington Co., KY – C,2

 Heterospongia?
-Whitewater & Bull Fork Fms., Upper Ordovician, Jefferson Co., IN & Washington Co., KY – C,S,1
+Whitewater & Bull Fork Formations, Upper Ordovician, Jefferson Co., IN & Washington Co., KY – C,S,1

-Hindia sphaeroidalis (Duncan) – Bob Formation, Middle Silurian, Decatur Co., TN -S,C,1
+Hindia sphaeroidalis (Duncan) – Demosponge from the Bob Formation, Middle Silurian, Decatur Co., TN -S,C,1

 Hindia sphaeroidalis (Duncan) – Beechwood Limestone, Givetian, Middle Devonian, Bardstown, Nelson Co., KY – S,1,2